spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-use-blocks.md

   - /v1/docs/en/ht-use-cms-blocks
 ---

 Blocks can be viewed as partial content snippets that can be embedded in other pages.
-From SEO perspective, blocks are a real advantage.
+From an SEO perspective, blocks are a real advantage.

 The CMS Block module supports flexible extension by adding a new connector.